omkara2664/inspirableQuotes/README.md

 You wake up early morning without any goal, you can go back to sleep.
 You are not a drop in the ocean, you are the ocean in a drop.
 Make money till your EX calls you and say, "please tell my friends once dated you. they don't belive me".
+Stop sitting at the table where they speak evil about others.
+Because when you get up you are the topic.